-For the first time in the series, this instalment is based on original material.
-Don’t let that concern you though as Thin Ice is another excellent instalment in the series.
+For the first time in the series, this installment is based on original material.
+Don’t let that concern you though as Thin Ice is another excellent installment in the series.
 In Boston, Jesse and his State Homicide friend are shot and his friend is seriously injured.
 Paradise City Council is not happy with his performance and his ex is moving in with her new boyfriend.
 Thin Ice is definitely an appropriate title.
 Not my favorite of the Jesse Stone movies, but it is still very good.

 Jesse Stone: Sea Change (2008)